jooray/anonmicroblog/README.md

 Under dist/ you will have index.html and main.js.
 You can now deploy this to your webserver of choice.
 Or through Nostr.

-### Web deployment without a webserver

-If you want to deploy the microblog on the web without a webserver, you can use these amazing
-services:

-[npub.pro](https://npub.pro/) will allow you to display the microblog on your npub.pro domain.
-Just use the generated identity, pick a theme and you are good to go.

-(Another option that I have not tried, but should work is [oracolo](https://github.com/dtonon/oracolo?tab=readme-ov-file), which should work pretty well with the webposter below, including its deployment method)

-We also need to deploy the webposter.
+### Deployment of webposter

+Webposter is the page with JavaScript that generates the key from the password and allows users to post.
+We need to deploy it somehow so it is accessible to the users.

+#### Webposter through nsite / npub.hu

 You can do this using [nsite](https://github.com/lez/nsite).

 Clone, do pip install, then:

 ```